StackExchange/StackExchange.Metrics/README.md

 This, like the rest of the library, is thread safe.
 You could use this method to always instantiate and use metrics on-demand.
 Although, if you're concerned with performance, it is computationally cheaper to store the metrics in variables or a hash rather than calling `GetMetric()` every time you need it.

-The `RouteCounter` type, and any other type, can be used with as many metric names as you'd like.
-You don't have to create a class for every metric you use if they share common tag lists.
-In fact, encouraging common tag lists is a great idea which will help lead to consistency in your metrics conventions.
+This `RouteCounter` type we just created, and any other BosunMetric type, can be used with as many metric names as you'd like. __You don't have to create a class for every metric you use__ if they share common tag lists.
+In fact, using common tag lists is a great idea which will help encourage consistency in your metrics conventions.

 ### Snapshot Gauges

 BosunReporter.NET supports two types of gauges (a third is planned).
 The first is called a snapshot gauge.
 These are great for metrics where you want to record snapshots of a value, like CPU or memory usage.
-Let's pretend we have a method called `GetMemoryUsage` which returns a double and write a snapshot gauge which calls that every time metrics are reported to the Bosun API.
+Pretend we have a method called `GetMemoryUsage` which returns a double.
+Now, let's write a snapshot gauge which calls that automatically at every metrics reporting/snapshot interval.

 ```csharp
 collector.GetMetric("memory_usage", new BosunSnapshotGauge(() => GetMemoryUsage()));